Peeyush2005/Code-In-Place-2025/README.md

 Welcome to my **Code In Place 2025** repository — a personal log of my journey through Stanford's renowned introductory computer science course, based on CS106A.

-This course is designed for beginners and introduces programming fundamentals using **Python** and **Karel the Robot**, an educational language created to simplify algorithmic thinking.

 ---

 ## 🌟 About the Course